valyentdev/valyent/README.md

 [Valyent](https://valyent.cloud) is a developers-first cloud platform.

+It allows developers to deploy their Docker containers at scale, in secure and multi-region environments.

 At its core relies [Ravel](https://github.com/valyentdev/ravel.git), an open-source orchestrator.
 It turns Docker images into lightning-fast microVMs and orchestrates them into fleets — collections of machines that power your services at scale.